txyon/MoNE_Portfolio/README.md

   - Third is diff_on 255 > 156.
   - Fourth is diff_on 155 > 43

-Interestingly, the line graph for diff_off starts decreasing till it reaches 134, then slowly rises until it gets a hot pixel at 55 (This was a constant occurrence across three datasets).
-This valley was unexpected as the belief was for the line to be somewhat linear till hot pixels were detected, similar to what was observed in the diff_on graphs.
+Interestingly, the line graph for diff_off starts decreasing till it reaches a level of 134, then slowly rises until a hot pixel occurs at level 55 (This fall then rise in file size was a constant occurrence across three datasets).
+This valley was unexpected as the belief was for the line to be increasing (somewhat) linearly till hot pixels were detected, similar to what was observed in the diff_on graphs.
-The hot pixel characteristics of on vs off were also interesting.
+The hot pixel characteristics of on vs off were also interesting in this enviroment.
 As displayed in the graphs, diff_off had a sudden single pixel with over a million events, differing from the diff_on hot pixels that slowly grew as the Bias changed.
 The first instance of a hot pixel in the diff_on Bias was when it was set to 70, but it started with only a hundred more events than the rest and slowly grew.

 ### Diff_off File size (MB) vs Bias
 <p align="center">